AnirudhMemani/Chirp/README.md

 # WebRTC

-+ simple-peer: A lightweight wrapper around WebRTC to simplify peer-to-peer connections.
++ Simple-peer: A lightweight wrapper around WebRTC to simplify peer-to-peer connections.
 + Video Component: Manages the local and remote video streams using WebRTC.

 # WebSockets